Alzheimer's Disease or Dementia Concerns?

 - There are many in-home services in place.
 Moving in with her may not be necessary.

-- Retirement/nursing living arrangements may be an option.
+- Long Term Care, retirement/nursing care living arrangements may be an option.

 It's not just senior citizens and older adults (50+) that can suffer from Alzheimer's Disease, dementia, or similar symptoms.
 To find out more, check out these